Generalized symmetry enriched criticality in (3+1)d: Introduction

 While substantial progress has been made on topological phases themselves, a general theory of phase transitions between them is lacking.
 An important first step in developing such a theory is to identify examples of these continuous topological transitions.
 Some examples of continuous transitions between phases with distinct topological orders are well known in (2+1)d.
 For example, gauging the $\mathbb{Z}_2$ global symmetry of the (2+1)d Ising transition leads to the confinement-deconfinement transition of $\mathbb{Z}_2$ lattice gauge theory~\cite{Wegner1971,Fradkin1979}.
 However, in (3+1)d continuous transitions between phases with different topological orders remain elusive since most of these transitions turn out to be first order~\cite{Creutz1979,Creutz1983,Vettorazzo2004,Akerlund2015}.
 Although topological transitions may still arise from gauging the discrete symmetry of an ordinary symmetry-breaking transition~\cite{Filk1986,Blum1998}, examples beyond these are rare.
 Therefore, it is of great importance to identify models with continuous transitions between phases with distinct topological orders in (3+1)d.

 A possible source of insight on this problem comes from generalized global symmetries~\cite{Gaiotto-2015,McGreevy2023,Gomes2023,Cordova2022,Brennan2023,SchaferNameki2024,Bhardwaj2024review,Luo2024,Shao2024}.
 Two kinds of generalized symmetries will be important for us.
 The first is higher-form symmetry.
-The symmetry operators for an ordinary global symmetry are topological, unitary (or antiunitary), are supported on codimension one manifolds, and act on local operators.
+An ordinary global symmetry acts on local operators through unitary (or antiunitary) symmetry operators that are topological and supported on codimension one manifolds.
 In contrast, the operators for a $q$-form global symmetry are topological but are defined on codimension $q+1$ manifolds and act on operators supported on $q$-dimensional manifolds.
-Another generalization, non-invertible symmetry, has symmetry operators that are topological but have no inverse and are thus not unitary.
+Another generalization, non-invertible symmetry, has symmetry operators that are topological but have no inverse and thus are not unitary.
 An ordinary global symmetry is then said to be an invertible zero-form symmetry.

 Generalized symmetries can be useful since this perspective allows us to draw analogies with conventional spontaneous symmetry breaking (SSB).\footnote{Of course there are also important differences.
 In realistic condensed matter systems, generalized symmetries are often either emergent or appear only in fine-tuned limits.} For example, Abelian topological orders may be viewed as spontaneously breaking an emergent discrete invertible one-form global symmetry.\footnote{To define SSB for a zero-form symmetry, we perturb the system with a local symmetry-breaking field $h(x)$ and examine whether the expectation value of the order parameter is nonzero if we first take the thermodynamic limit and then $h(x)\to 0$.
 This definition does not generalize to one-form symmetries since the observables are nonlocal.
 Instead, the appropriate criterion involves the expectation value of pairs of oppositely oriented loop operators wrapping nontrivial cycles; nonvanishing correlation at large separation indicates spontaneous symmetry breaking.} In (2+1)d, the braiding of two Abelian anyons results in a phase factor, which can be interpreted as the action of a one-form symmetry associated with the worldline of one anyon acting on the other.
 Similarly, non-Abelian topological orders arise from the breaking of emergent non-invertible one-form symmetries.